asoet/Blazor-Proxy/README.md

 * -od output path.
 All the files will be copied to this path.
 For example the shared library.
 * -oa this is the assembly (dll) of the output project, to check if the return/parameter type already exists.

-This is also a dotnet global tool.
+This is a dotnet global tool.